MichaelDeets/deets-overlay/README.md

+### If you want to use net-im/discord-canary-bin, please use something like Vencord, so you can skip updates, as it requires a emerge update every few days.

 ### *deets-overlay* is a personal collection of Gentoo ebuilds, that I have taken from various overlays, official or otherwise.

 If you want to add *deets-overlay* to `/etc/portage/repos.conf` so Portage will automatically sync, append the following: